vstkl/tlp-switcher/README.md

 ```

 ### Switching Profiles
-1. Click the TLP icon in the top panel
+1. Click the speedometer icon in the top panel
 2. Select desired profile from the dropdown menu
 3. Enter your password when prompted (for sudo access)
 4. The active profile will be marked with a checkmark